Worried About a TikTok Ban? Try These Video Apps Instead

 Naturally, Facebook is figuring out how to get in on the TikTok game.
 (TBT to simpler times when Stories belonged to Snapchat and Snapchat alone.)
-The social media giant’s newest short-form video-sharing venture, Reels, is currently available in India, where TikTok was recently banned, and is set to launch in the U.S. and more than 50 other countries within weeks.
-Facebook is also reportedly offering lucrative contracts to prominent TikTok users to lure them over to the app.
+The social media giant’s newest short-form video-sharing venture, Reels, has finally arrived in the U.S. Facebook is also reportedly offering lucrative contracts to prominent TikTok users to lure them over to the app.

-Reels is integrated with Instagram and will allow users to take 15-second videos and share them to Stories, send them to friends, or post them on their profiles within the forthcoming Reels tab—a welcome addition for users who literally cannot bear the thought of downloading even one more app.
+Reels is integrated with Instagram and allows users to take 15-second videos and share them to Stories, send them to friends, or post them on their profiles within the Reels tab—a welcome addition for users who literally cannot bear the thought of downloading even one more app.